giorgapost/edas/README.md

 ## Description
-EDAS is a distributed embedded system implemented by [Thunderboard Sense 2](https://www.silabs.com/documents/public/user-guides/ug309-sltb004a-user-guide.pdf) devices (from now on called *nodes*).
+EDAS is a distributed embedded system implemented on [Thunderboard Sense 2](https://www.silabs.com/documents/public/user-guides/ug309-sltb004a-user-guide.pdf) devices (from now on called *nodes*).
 Every node has a [thermistor](https://en.wikipedia.org/wiki/Thermistor) to measure the air temperature, as well as a TX/RX antenna to exchange messages wirelessly.
 [Average Consensus](https://www.sciencedirect.com/science/article/abs/pii/S0743731506001808) algorithm relies on iterative exchange of messages between the nodes, until all nodes converge to a fixed point (which is the average of all measured temperatures).